 Our Trust is committed to teaching, training and research to support the development of health and healthcare in our community.
 Healthcare students may observe procedures for this purpose, but only with your consent.

 Patient Advice and Liaison Service (PALS)

-- PALS offer impartial advice and assistance to patients, their relatives, friends and carers.
-We can listen to feedback (positive and negative), answer questions and help resolve any concerns about Trust services. - Please ask a member of staff for directions to the onsite Patient Advice and Liaison Service (PALS) office.
-PALS can also be contacted on 0121 371 3280, or email pals@uhb.nhs.uk
+PALS offer impartial advice and assistance to patients, their relatives, friends and carers.
+We can listen to feedback (positive and negative), answer questions and help resolve any concerns about Trust services.

 More Information